 Around 35 million people visit San Diego annually but less than a third of those tourists take the short trip from San Diego to Tijuana.
-For many they are concerned is Tijuana safe.
+For many they are concerned about safety.
 For some, they feel like San Diego is enough.
 For others, it feels complicated to tackle the Tijuana Mexico border crossing.

 For me: I can’t think of a better way to spend a few days.
 And in this guide I hope to convince you of the same, offering details of how to get from San Diego to Mexico’s fun city of Tijuana (it’s really very easy).

 And if you’re looking for what to do in Tijuana, check out my post about 20 Fun Things To Do In Tijuana.

 How far is Tijuana from San Diego

 Tijuana is just 20 miles (32 kilometres) from San Diego and it takes about 45 minutes to get from Fifth Avenue in downtown San Diego to the San Ysidro border crossing.
 BTW, San Ysidro is the name of the area just north of the San Diego Tijuana border, on the US side hence the name: San Ysidro border.

 How to take the San Diego Trolley to San Ysidro from Gaslamp Quarter

 The easiest way to get from to Tijuana is via the San Diego Trolley, a tram that runs from downtown San Diego all the way to the San Ysidro border.